I’ve been making a family recipe for pecan pie for many years. It’s just your straightforward, traditional pecan pie. And that’s what I like about it.

 This is absolutely perfect for Thanksgiving, especially if you’re looking for something a bit off the traditional path.

-If you’re a bit pie crust shy, be sure to see my Pie Crust Tutorial!
+If you’re a bit pie crust shy, be sure to see my tips for making an all-butter pie crust.

 To make the crust: